phpMv/ubiquity/docs/controller/controllers.rst

 Super class
 -----------

-The use of inheritance can be used to factorize controller behavior. |br|
+Inheritance can be used to factorize controller behavior. |br|
 The `BaseController` class created with a new project is present for this purpose.

 Specific controller base classes